jacklul/asuswrt-scripts/Merlin/README.md

 # My AsusWRT-Merlin addon

 This addon adds easier configuration for most of the [scripts](/scripts) to the router's web UI.
+It will also automatically download required scripts.

 ### **Untested code alert!**